Oereor/PlantsVsZombies-Unity/README.md

 ## Zombies

-There is only one thing to mention: **they attack at the rate of 25 damage per second.**
+Currently there is only *one* kind of zombie: the most ordinary **ordinary zombie.** Here are some basic info.

+- Max health: 100
+- Attack: 25 damage per second
+- Move speed: *ORDINARY* (I don't know how to describe this; to be technical, they move at a random speed of 0.9-1.3 units per second.
+This can be changed at any time.)
+- Are they resistent to any single-use plant? **NO.**

 ## Coming Soon...

 - Where is the Peashooter?
-It will come after the Health system of zombies.
+It will come after the Health system of zombies, which is currently under construction.

-- And the zombie Health system?
-Well, I'm working on the animations of zombies losing head and dying.
-That's part of this.

 - More game contents, such as level progress and level selector, as well as more kinds of zombies, will...
 Well, I don't know when they can be published.
+Maybe after a long time.